ha0ye/notes/interview-NCSU.md

-1. Please tell us about your interest in this position and how it aligns with your career objectives.
+## 1. Please tell us about your interest in this position and how it aligns with your career objectives.

+Values -> core motivation
+* bring openness to research, and making it more inclusive and equitable

 I view myself as primarily a problem solver
 * leverage my experience and training to solve meaningful problems